[Last updated in November 2012]

 In May 2011, I became a founder member of LMAC, advising from outside Libya.
 I advised them to work with UNMAS but UNMAS refused to have anything to do with them - apparently saying that individuals from Tripoli were tainted by association with the Ghaddafi regime.
 It is hard to imagine how their Colonel in Benghazi achieved a Colonel's rank without being associated with the regime, and even harder to understand why UNMAS took it upon itself to decide who was an acceptable representative of Free Libya.
 The founders of LMAC had worked in Mine Action in Libya under the old regime, had supported the revolution, and had begun voluntary Mine Action work as soon as possible.
 No one was better prepared to lead LMAC during and after the revolution.

 As the months passed more and more Libyan teams were conducting essential battle area clearance with never a mention by UNMAS/JMACT.
-Many worked in a manner that would not meet international standards, but they got the job done quickly and "managed" the risk to civilians in a way that undoubtedly reduced injuries.
+Many worked in a manner that would not meet international standards, but they got the job done quickly and 'managed' the risk to civilians in a way that undoubtedly reduced injuries.
 Being flexible about the standards in an emergency situation is hardly new - when necessary in the field, every responsible demining agency does it.
 Meanwhile a few Libyan groups tried to work to Libya's own Mine Action Standards (based on the International Standards) and I have seen them work to as high a standard as many international NGOs.
-That they worked unpaid, or paid minimally by Libyan businessmen, is a remarkable indication of the level of social cohesion and commitment to peace that exists in Libya.
-When UNMAS publicises the problems (often inaccurately) and does not mention the achievements, this presents a warped picture that does the Libyan led peace effort no favours.
+That they worked unpaid, or paid minimally by Libyan businessmen, is a remarkable indication of the level of social cohesion and commitment to peace that existed in Libya at that time.
+When UNMAS publicised the problems (often inaccurately) and did not mention the achievements, this presented a warped picture that did the Libyan led peace effort no favours.

 NGOs began to offer LMAC the specialist help they asked for, but UNMAS sought to control it with the imposition of the standard UNMAS/GiHAD bureaucracy that is not needed for what will be a short-term intervention because the long-term Mine Action work will be conducted by Libyan nationals with Libyan funding - so should be controlled by Libyans as Libya sees fit.
-UNMAS could not realistically object to this when LMAC has a set of national Mine Action standards based on the 2009 international standards (more up-to-date than many countries) - or when UNMAS' coordination in Libya leaves so much to be desired.
+UNMAS could not realistically object to this when LMAC has a set of national Mine Action standards based on the 2009 international standards (more up-to-date than many countries - I know because I wrtote them) - or when UNMAS' coordination in Libya left so much to be desired.

 A need to increase the work of LMAC was paramount but there were protracted delays in getting essential equipment, premises and vehicles.
 These were exacerbated by some ex-pat Embassy specialists with agenda in apparent conflict with that of LMAC.
 Demining INGOs in country responded positively to requests and some training (in Arabic) and equipment (computers, printers, telephone) were sourced.
 Finally, a move to permanent offices meant that LMAC could become far more active, and that formally began with the issue of licences to the approved INGOs operating in country.

-With NPA, FSD and SBF leading, I hope that the approved international Mine Action NGOs operating in country - Santa Barbara Foundation (SBF), Swiss Foundation for Mine Action (FSD), Mines Advisory Group (MAG), Danish Demining Group (DDG), Handicap International (HI), and Norwegian People's Aid (NPA) - will continue to support the emergent national authority and help it to evolve appropriately for Libya.
-This can and should be achieved without an overlay of bureaucracy dictated by the UN or foreign embassies.
+With NPA, FSD and SBF leading, I hoped that the approved international Mine Action NGOs operating in country - Santa Barbara Foundation (SBF), Swiss Foundation for Mine Action (FSD), Mines Advisory Group (MAG), Danish Demining Group (DDG), Handicap International (HI), and Norwegian People's Aid (NPA) - would continue to support the emergent national authority and help it to evolve appropriately for Libya.
+This could have been achieved without an overlay of bureaucracy dictated by the UN or foreign embassies.

 October 2012 postscript